“Years have passed since the Vagrant journeyed to the Shining City, Vesper in arm and Gamma’s sword in hand.

 And The Seven awakes.”

-But that said, after only a few pages, I decided to read the previous book in the series, as the world I discovered was both intriguing and quite alien.
+After only a few pages, I decided to read the previous book in the series, as the world I discovered was both intriguing and quite alien.
 I thought I needed some back story, and indeed I did.
 My review for The Malice is here.

 I should also perhaps have taken the time to read The Vagrant but impatience won out, and anyway, The Vagrant, unlike in The Malice, is a real part of this final part of the trilogy (I am assuming it’s the final part).